kushpatel7764/AI_Resume_Creator/src/Marked_Resume.md

 **Hobbies**

-* Basketball
-* Cricket
-* Programming
+Basketball, Cricket, Programming

 **Location**

-Fairhaven, MA (Previously East Greenwich, RI)
+Fairhaven, MA (Willing to relocate)

-**Note:**  Remember to replace the placeholder "(508) 555-1212" and "kush.patel@email.com" with your actual contact information and add a link to your LinkedIn profile if you have one.
-Tailor this resume further by adding quantifiable achievements to your projects and experience sections.
-The more specific you are about your skills and accomplishments, the better your resume will be.
-Also, research specific cybersecurity keywords relevant to the jobs you are applying for and incorporate them appropriately.
+**Note:**  This resume is tailored to the provided job description.
+Remember to quantify your accomplishments whenever possible (e.g., "Improved application performance by 20%").
+Also,  replace placeholder information like "(Specify which ones)" and  "(Highlight key technologies and accomplishments)" with specific details from your projects and experiences.
+Finally, adjust the emphasis on certain skills and experiences to better match the specific requirements and preferences of the job description in each application.
+If you have any relevant work experience (even internships), be sure to include them with quantifiable accomplishments.
+The current version lacks work experience beyond the research internship, which might be a limiting factor.